rbadillap/twitterstreaming/README.md

 	]);
 ```

-You can filter by two or more hashtags, for example.
+You can filter by two or more hashtags as well, for example.

 ```php
 require_once 'vendor/autoload.php'; // The autoload from composer